-The Best Historic Hotels in Chicago, Illinois
+The Best Historic Hotels to Book in Chicago, Illinois

 Chicago is known for its historic buildings and grand architecture as well as its skyscrapers | © Susan E Degginger / Alamy Stock Photo